All the ‘need-to-know before you go’ information can be found here below.

-Check out all the need-to-know information below on how to get here, where to stay, what to eat and accessibility to the site.
+We’ve covered how to get here, where to stay, what to eat and accessibility to the site plus a whole load more.

 If there’s something we haven’t covered, then please drop us an email at innovationfestival@nwl.co.uk and we’ll try to answer your questions as quickly as possible.

-The festival site is a large area, approximately 840,000ft2 / 81,400m2, combining outdoor activities, covered marquees and indoor spaces.
+The festival site is a large area, approximately 840,000ft2 / 81,400m2, combining activities which are outdoor, in covered marquees and indoor spaces within the building.

 The grounds are made up of solid paved areas, gravel tracks, grass and a softer material known as Tapeta on the racetrack itself.
 For more information on accessibility please refer to the section below.